Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-vanilla.md

 Server values can be customized with Game.ini

-Create the file for edit with
+Create the file for edit with:

 `nano ~/longvinter-linux-server/Longvinter/Saved/Config/LinuxServer/Game.ini`

-Add the following content there
+Add the following content there:

 ```
 [/Game/Blueprints/Server/GI_AdvancedSessions.GI_AdvancedSessions_C]
 ServerName=Unnamed Island